Operation: Flensburg

 REASON FOR LOSS:

 Initial target had been the ‘U’ boat pens at Flensburg, however it seems that they chose the secondary target of the railway yards at Tønder.
 They followed the lines to the north and attacked a train at Skæbæk.
-During this attack they were fired on by anti-aircraft guns and then hit by a Bf109G-1 down by Unt.
-Herbert Biermann of 2./JG1 at approximately 19:09 hrs.
+During this attack they encountered Flak and then was attacked at shot down by a Bf109G-1 flown by Uffz.
+Herbert Biermann of 2./JG1, his 3rd Abschuss, at approximately 19:09 hrs.

 The Germans took away the bodies - they would not inform anyone where they were taking them - however, further investigation reveals that two bodies were taken from Ribe to the cemetery at Esbjerg and buried on the 16th July 1942.